 Postal Dictionary

-Cornerstone Services, Inc. has compiled a postal dictionary of the more commonly used definitions you might encounter when using direct mail marketing.
-The Post Office tends to use a lot of “insider” terms when dealing with mail and generally does not define them for you.
-Most people have only heard of the generic acronyms or abbreviations such as PO Box, ZIP Code or First Class Mail.
-If you are getting started with direct mail or frequently interacting with the Post Office, this postal dictionary should provide the essential information you need to mail.
+Cornerstone Services, Inc. has compiled a postal dictionary featuring commonly used terms in direct mail marketing.
+The Post Office often uses "insider" terms that remain undefined for the general public.
+Most people recognize basic acronyms such as PO Box, ZIP Code, or First-Class Mail.
+However, if you are new to direct mail or frequently interact with the Post Office, this dictionary will provide essential information to help you navigate mailing processes.

 ADC (Area Distribution Center)